Technical Due Diligence

 Development Team and Product Engineering Practices

-We evaluate team structure, delivery process maturity, technical leadership, and cross functional collaboration.
+We evaluate team structure, delivery process maturity, technical leadership, product innovation, customer insights, and cross-functional collaboration.
 The review evaluates team’s skill distribution, ownership clarity, delivery velocity, and development workflows.
 This also provides insight into acquiring teams execution capability after close.

 Roadmap, Product Differentiators, and Market Alignment